 Helen Belden loved her family.
 She enjoyed the home she'd made for her husband and children, the garden she lovingly tended each spring, the seedlings she started for it, and the meals she prepared.
 She loved every part of her life at Crabapple Farm, except for one thing.
 Mysteries.

 There was no denying her daughter was a mystery magnet.
 She had no idea how Trixie managed to attract mysteries.
 She had been delighted at that early morning hour when the doctor had announced to her and Peter that they had their first daughter.
 She had visions of ruffled socks, smocked dresses, and knitted bonnets.
-They would sew and cook together.
-She even imagined her daughter as her best friend.
-They would giggle and gab about celebrity gossip, the latest fashions; perhaps her daughter would share her interest in painting.
-She had visions of guiding a small hand through her first watercolor.
-However instead of a sweet and gentle fashionista, the beautiful, white-haired daughter she’d delivered, the one Peter always called his princess, would grow up to be a tomboy, one that was just as rough and tumble as her sons.
-She’d wondered if that’s what made her such a rough and tumble little girl, the two older brothers, but they were very protective of her at the same time.
+They would sew and cook together, she even imagined her daughter as her best friend, they would giggle and gab about celebrity gossip, the latest fashions, perhaps even she would share her interest in painting.
+She had visions of guiding a slender hand through her first water color.
+However instead of a sweet and gentle fashionista, the beautiful, white hair daughter she'd delivered, the one Peter always called his princess, would grow up to be a tomboy, one that was just as rough and tumble as her sons.

-Helen had her first inkling the week before she enrolled Trixie in kindergarten.
+She had her first inkling the week before she enrolled her in kindergarten.
+It had been her brothers that started calling her Trixie.
+While he would deny it as long as he lived it was Mart's first word.
 Trixie.
-Somehow the lovely and refined name of Beatrix had become Trixie.
-It had been her brothers that started calling her by the nickname.
-While he always deny it, Trixie was Mart’s first word.
-It was hard to make that connection, but when her daughter, her darling Beatrix, asked her with a trembling lip if her teacher would call her Trixie or Beatrix she’d been taken aback.
+Somehow the lovely and refined name of Beatrix became Trixie.
+She'd wondered if that's what made her such a rough and tumble little girl, the two older brothers, but then they were very protective of her at the same time.
+It was hard to make that connection, but when her daughter, her darling Beatrix, asked her with a trembling lip if her teacher would call her Trixie or Beatrix she'd been taken aback.

 "Darling, Beatrix is a beautiful name.
 What's wrong with it?"